 What does it cost to make an application?

 Once the Department of Health deems you eligible to apply, you’ll be charged an application fee.
-Fees for entry in 2019 are $725 for RACGP and $700 for ACRRM.
+Fees for the 2020 intake are yet to be confirmed however as a guide the fees for entry in 2019 were $725 for RACGP and $700 for ACRRM.
 Paying the application fees will not guarantee you a place in the program.

 Do the two colleges use the same application process?

 Both colleges do require applicants to attend an interview at the regional training organisation in the location they choose to train.
 For example if you choose NTGPE your college interview will be held in Darwin.